num-codex/num-knoten/README.md

 ## Choose a FHIR Server

 This repository allows you to choose between two FHIR Servers (HAPI and Blaze).
 To configure which one to use, set the `FHIR_SERVER` variable accordingly, to either `hapi`or `blaze`.
 The default server is HAPI.

-## Clear FHIR-DB

-If necessary, the FHIR-DB can be cleared by truncating the PostgreSQL database's table 'resources'.
-Therefore use the following script:

-`$ sh 06_clear-fhir-db.sh`